 For cord blood stem cells only, you can prepay for 20 years of storage for $2,765 or for 25 years of storage for $3,225.
 Adding cord tissue processing to cord blood increases the initial price from $1,725 to $2,595; storage prices double.

-You can pay in full upfront, or you can choose a six- or 12-month payment plan, which increases the overall cost slightly.
+ViaCord also offers six- or 12-month payment plans, so families can choose the best option for them.
+These plans do slightly increase the overall cost.
 Additional services from ViaCord include DNA preservation ($175), a genetic insights panel ($650) and genome sequencing ($1,900).